vpelss/Sokobond_JS/README.md

 # Sokobond_JS
 My latest programming project is a Java Script recreation of an amazing puzzle game Sokobond.
 I highly recommend the original.
 The author has given permission to use a few of the puzzle boards, but my dream is for people to create and share their own puzzles.

-I will attempt to make a graphical puzzle editor to replace the manual string editor.
+I have made a basic graphical puzzle editor to assist the manual string editor.
 I also intend to try and create an algoritm to generate puzzles.
-That should be fun to attempt.
+That should be fun.

 It is written in JS.
 There are no JS libraries used.
 I am using SVG (Scalable Vector Graphics) for the images.